Convergence of Unadjusted Langevin in High Dimensions: Delocalization of Bias: Conclusions

 In this article, we studied the convergence of unadjusted Langevin algorithms in high dimensions.
 For strongly log-concave distributions, existing results showed that the iteration complexity scales proportionally to $d$ or $\sqrt{d}$ in order to achieve a desired error in the $W_2$ metric for any dimension $d$.
 We demonstrate that for Gaussian distributions or distributions with certain sparsity structures, a constant number of iterations, up to some logarithmic terms in $d$, suffices to achieve a bounded error in the $W_{2, \ell^{\infty}}$ metric.
 Consequently, a number of iterations proportional to $K$ (up to some $\log d$ terms) can achieve a bounded $W_2$ error for all $K$-marginals.
 This result implies that even in extremely high-dimensional settings, unadjusted Langevin algorithms can still be highly scalable if the quantities of interest depend only on low-dimensional marginals.
 We note that this desirable property is not satisfied for unbiased schemes such as the MALA or proximal samplers, where the constraint on the step size necessitates poor scaling in $d$.

-Our discussion hinges on a delocalization effect of the bias: the overall bias of the algorithm is delocalized to a comparable order across each one-dimensional marginal distribution.
-Thus, to obtain accurate low-dimensional marginals, one does not suffer from a poor dependence on the full dimension $d$.
-The delocalization effect is rigorously shown in this paper for Gaussian distributions and distributions with certain sparsity structures.
+The delocalization of bias effect is rigorously shown in this paper for Gaussian distributions and distributions with certain sparsity structures.
 Our error bounds have a favorable dependence on $d$; however, the dependence on the condition number $\beta/\alpha$ may potentially be improved.
 We also provide counterexamples of a rotated product measure for which the bias is not delocalized.

-Extending the delocalization analysis to other broader classes of distributions is of future interest.
-In fact, our asymptotic arguments based on Poisson equations provided further insights into how the first-order terms of the bias of general observables scale with dimension.
+Our work represents a first step in understanding the delocalization of bias phenomenon.
+Though our sparsity assumption is inspired by physical systems such as statistical physics models and molecular dynamics simulations, it does not fully address those problems.
+For example, extensions to systems with decaying but long-range interactions and non-logconcave densities should be considered.
+In fact, our asymptotic arguments based on Poisson equations provide further insights into how the first-order terms of the bias of general observables scale with dimension.

-More broadly, it is an important question to understand how the complexity of other unadjusted MCMC algorithms scales with dimension when the quantities of interest depend solely on low-dimensional marginals.
+More broadly, it is important to understand how the complexity of other unadjusted MCMC algorithms scales with dimension when the quantities of interest depend solely on low-dimensional marginals.
 Addressing this question can provide valuable insights to help practitioners select appropriate algorithms and understand their computational complexity when dealing with high-dimensional sampling problems.

 {\bf Acknowledgments} We thank Nawaf Bou-Rabee and Aaron Dinner for helpful discussions.
+We thank Sinho Chewi for pointing us to \cite[Theorem 1.2]{altschuler2023shifted}.
 Y. Chen is supported in part by the Office of Naval Research project under award N00014-22-1-2728 (PI: Benjamin Peherstorfer) and Vannevar Bush award ``Mathematical Foundations and Scientific Applications of Machine Learning'' (PI: Eric Vanden-Eijnden).
-J. Weare and X. Cheng are supported in part by National Science Foundation award DMS-2054306.
+J. Weare and X. Cheng are supported in part by National Science Foundation awards DMS-2054306 and DMS-2425899.
 J. Niles-Weed is supported in part by National Science Foundation awards DMS-2210583 and DMS-2339829.